lsst-dm/dmtn-056/design.rst

 Instances of the final class in the hierarchy, :py:class:`DatasetHandle`, always correspond to a :ref:`Datasets <Dataset>` that has already been stored in a :ref:`Datastore`.
 In addition to the :ref:`DataUnits <DataUnit>` and :ref:`DatasetType` exposed by :py:class:`DatasetRef`, a :py:class:`DatasetHandle` also provides access to its :ref:`URI` and component :ref:`Datasets <Dataset>`.
+The additional functionality provided by :py:class:`DatasetHandle` is rarely needed unless one is interacting directly with a :py:class:`Registry` or :py:class:`Datastore` (instead of a :py:class:`Butler`), but the :py:class:`DatasetRef` instances that appear in SuperTask code may actually be :py:class:`DatasetHandle` instances (in a language other than Python, this would have been handled as a DatasetRef pointer to a DatasetHandle, ensuring that the user sees only the DatasetRef interface, but Python has no such concept).

 All three classes are immutable.